pexip/os-python-cryptography/docs/x509/reference.rst

         Corresponds to the dotted string ``"1.2.840.113549.1.1.13"``.
 This is a SHA512 digest signed by an RSA key.

+    .. attribute:: RSASSA_PSS

+        .. versionadded:: 2.3

+        Corresponds to the dotted string ``"1.2.840.113549.1.1.10"``.
+This is signed by an RSA key using the Probabilistic Signature Scheme (PSS) padding from :rfc:`4055`.
+The hash function and padding are defined by signature algorithm parameters.

     .. attribute:: ECDSA_WITH_SHA1

         Corresponds to the dotted string ``"1.2.840.10045.4.1"``.
 This is a SHA1